xapian/xapian/xapian-core/docs/overview.rst

 auto
-    This isn't an actual database format, but rather auto-detection of one of the disk based backends (e.g. "flint" or "chert") from a single specified path (which can be to a file or directory).
+    This isn't an actual database format, but rather auto-detection of one of the disk based backends (e.g. "brass" or "chert") from a single specified path (which can be to a file or directory).

 brass